Improtics

 5 years ago, specializing was a defensible strategy.
 Clients were used to working with 3-4 vendors for different marketing channels.

 That era ended around 2024.
-The agencies growing fastest right now - the ones winning pitches and retaining clients at 85%+ rates - offer integrated services.
+The agencies growing fastest right now, the ones winning pitches and retaining clients at 85%+ rates, offer integrated services.
 Not because they are the best at everything.
 Because they eliminate friction.

 We tracked 8 agency partners we work with over the last 18 months.
 The ones that offer PPC alongside their core services (SEO, web, content) have a 34% higher client retention rate than the ones that do not.
 Thirty-four percent.
 Over 3 years, that difference in retention is worth more than any new business pipeline.

 If you are a web design agency that does SEO but not PPC, here is your competitive reality: there are at least 12 agencies in your market that do web design, SEO, and PPC.
 Every single one of them can steal your clients by offering the complete package you cannot.
+This is exactly why so many agencies outsource Google Ads rather than lose the relationship entirely.

 The Real Cost of Adding PPC (It Is Lower Than You Think)